jinyung/barnlarv/README.md

 This is a companion `R` package to the paper:

 > Wong, J. Y., Chan, K. Y. K., & Chan, B. K. K. (in press).
-Phylogenetic, ecological and biomechanical constraints on larval form: A comparative morphological analysis of barnacle nauplii.
-PLoS ONE.
+Phylogenetic, ecological and biomechanical constraints on larval form: A comparative morphological analysis of barnacle nauplii. *PLoS ONE*.

 Findings reported in the paper can be reproduced with the datasets and codes from this package.